 One of the central issues for both parents and professionals is the identification of quality indicators of programs serving individuals with autism.
 Parents seek information on this as they seek to locate appropriate programs that will maximize their child’s skills.
 Professionals seek to identify these variables to develop, refine, and improve their educational services.

 Most programs utilizing ABA focus on using a combination of formal and naturalistic strategies.
-Discrete trial instruction has been effective in teaching a wide variety of core skills in a structured, formalized context.
+Discrete trial instruction has been effective in educating students with ASD a wide variety of core skills in a structured, formalized context.
 Elements of its effective use include errorless learning procedures (e.g., Etzel & LeBlanc, 1979; Lancioni & Smeets, 1986; Terrace, 1963; Touchette & Howard, 1984) and task variation and interspersal (e.g., Dunlap, 1984; Mace, Hock, Lalli, West, Belfiore, Pinter, & Brown, 1988; Winterling, Dunlap, & O’Neill, 1987; Zarcone, Iwata, Hughes, & Vollmer, 1993).
 In addition, discrete trial teaching is much more effective if utilized with strategies for effective generalization to the natural environment (Smith, McAdam, & Napolitano, 2007; Stokes & Baer, 1977).
 Strategies that facilitate transfer to the natural environment include the use of varied phrases in instruction and the use of a naturalistic tone of voice in delivering instructions.

 Other elements of effective instruction within formal discrete trials include attention to pacing of instruction and to the provision of frequent and motivating rewards.
 In pacing, the goal is to maximize the number of opportunities there are for the student to learn in an instructional session.
 Fast-paced instruction increases learning opportunities, increases access to reinforcers, ensures high rates of engagement, and prevents inappropriate and off-task behaviors.
 Even when formal instruction is delivered in groups, it is important to attend to the pace of instruction, as faster pace facilitates attention, engagement, and appropriate behavior.